tatdig/TDCoin-lightning/README.md

 If `bitcoind` prunes a block that c-lightning has not processed yet, e.g., c-lightning was not running for a prolonged period, then `bitcoind` will not be able to serve the missing blocks, hence c-lightning will not be able to synchronize anymore and will be stuck.
 In order to avoid this situation you should be monitoring the gap between c-lightning's blockheight using `lightning-cli getinfo` and `bitcoind`'s blockheight using `bitcoin-cli getblockchaininfo`.
 If the two blockheights drift apart it might be necessary to intervene.

+### HD wallet encryption

+You can encrypt the `hsm_secret` content (which is used to derive the HD wallet's master key) by passing the `--encrypted-hsm` startup argument, or by using the `hsmtool` (which you can find in the `tool/` directory at the root of this repo) with the `encrypt` method.
+You can unencrypt an encrypted `hsm_secret` using the `hsmtool` with the `decrypt` method.

+If you encrypt your `hsm_secret`, you will have to pass the `--encrypted-hsm` startup option to `lightningd`.
+Once your `hsm_secret` is encrypted, you __will not__ be able to access your funds without your password, so please beware with your password management.
+Also beware of not feeling too safe with an encrypted `hsm_secret`: unlike for `bitcoind` where the wallet encryption can restrict the usage of some RPC command, `lightningd` always need to access keys from the wallet which is thus __not locked__ (yet), even with an encrypted BIP32 master seed.

 ### Developers